 Finding gaps and problems in your planning during a test does not mean the exercise has failed.
 As long as you fix the gaps and address lessons learned, it means you have a healthy attitude to testing.
 It is important that the Business Continuity sponsor and senior management understand this principle, and do not berate anyone for sending them a post-exercise report showing issues.
 What they should be saying is ‘That’s great we’ve found these issues.
 What can we do to address them?
 What do you need from us to support you?
 When shall we be in a position to re-test?’

-John Eary, Director of JEC Professional Services Ltd. which helps organisations become more resilient through Agile Working, Business Continuity and the Digital Workspace.
+John Eary, Director of JEC Professional Services Ltd. which helps organisations become more resilient through Agile Working, Business Continuity and the Digital Workplace.
 John has a strong track record in devising and facilitating exercises in Crisis Management and Business Continuity.

 Julie Goddard has many years experience of implementing BC in a variety of organisations in the private and public sectors.
 She also has significant practical experience in managing live incidents.